Phonetic techniques of language games. What is sound writing: examples. Sound recording in literature

 Thus, even the motives of fright support the soporific function, which once again proves the unusually rich “soporific” potential of the genre.

-Phonetic techniques - the use of sounds to create a certain acoustic effect and add expressiveness to the statement.
+Phonetic techniques are the use of sounds to create a certain acoustic effect and add expressiveness to a statement.

 Alliteration- repetition of a consonant sound at the beginning of subsequent words or at the beginning of stressed syllables.
-Alliteration is often used to convey an emotional state, an attitude to an object.
-Many proverbs and sayings (“Meli, Emelya, your week”) and tongue twisters (“Buy a pile of peaks”) are built on alliteration.
-And also alliteration is widely used in titles and headings.
+Alliteration is often used to convey an emotional state and attitude towards a subject.
+Many proverbs and sayings (“Shallow, Emelya, your week”) and tongue twisters (“Buy a pile of peaks”) are based on Alliteration.
+Alliteration is also widely used in titles and headings.

 Assonance- repetition of vowels, often used in monosyllabic words. (“Across the blue sky // A roar of thunder passed.”)

-Onomatopoeia- a word that is an onomatopoeia that arose on the basis of phonetic assimilation to non-speech sound complexes.
-Most often, onomatopoeic vocabulary is directly related to creatures or objects - sources of sound: for example, verbs such as "croak", "meow", "crow", "rumble" and nouns derived from them.
+Onomatopoeia- a word that is an onomatopoeia that arose on the basis of phonetic similarity to non-speech sound complexes.
+Most often, onomatopoeic vocabulary is directly related to creatures or objects - sources of sound: for example, verbs like “croak”, “meow”, “crow”, “rumble” and nouns derived from them.
 Onomatopoeic vocabulary differs in different languages.

 Rhyme- consonance at the end of two or more words.
-Unlike alliteration and assonance (which can occur anywhere in the text), rhyme is defined positionally (at the end of the verse).
-There are two kinds of rhyme: male - stress on the last syllable - (rAZ - kvAS - bass) and female - stress on the penultimate syllable - (PLANS - Wounds).
+Unlike alliteration and assonance (which can occur anywhere in the text), rhyme is determined positionally (at the end of the verse).
+There are two types of rhyme: masculine - stress on the last syllable - (rAZ - kvass - bAS) and feminine - stress on the penultimate syllable - (PLANS - RANY).

 Lexical stylistic devices

-Lexical stylistic devices - words and expressions used in a figurative sense, when the sign of one object is transferred to another, in order to achieve artistic expressiveness in speech; At the heart of any lexical device is a comparison of objects and phenomena.
+Lexical stylistic devices - words and expressions used in a figurative sense, when the attribute of one object is transferred to another, in order to achieve artistic expressiveness in speech; The basis of any lexical device is the comparison of objects and phenomena.

-Metaphor- a technique based on the interaction of logical and contextual meanings, comparison by "similarity".
+Metaphor- a technique based on the interaction of logical and contextual meaning, comparison by “similarity”.
 Metaphors are lexical and individual; simple and common.

-Metonymy- a phrase in which one word is replaced by another, denoting an object that is in one or another (spatial, temporal, etc.) connection with the object, which is indicated by the replaced word.
+Metonymy- a phrase in which one word is replaced by another, denoting an object that is in one or another (spatial, temporal, etc.) connection with the object that is denoted by the replaced word.
 The replacement word is used in figurative meaning.
-Metonymy is based on the replacement of the word “by adjacency” (a part instead of a whole or vice versa, a cause instead of a result or vice versa, a representative instead of a class or vice versa, a container instead of content or vice versa, etc.).
+Metonymy is based on replacing the word “by contiguity” (part instead of the whole or vice versa, cause instead of result or vice versa, representative instead of class or vice versa, container instead of content or vice versa, etc.).

-Irony- a technique in which the true meaning is hidden or contradicts the explicit meaning; the use of words in a negative sense, directly opposite to the literal ("Well, you are a brave man", "Smart-smart" - a negative subtext of a positive statement).
+Irony- a technique in which the true meaning is hidden or contradicts the obvious meaning; the use of words in a negative sense, exactly the opposite of the literal one (“Well, you are brave,” “Smart, smart” is a negative connotation of a positive statement).

-Antonomasia- a technique expressed in replacing the name or name with an indication of some essential feature of the object or its relationship to something (the name of a person instead of his achievements, the name of a place instead of an event, the name of an object instead of the name of the inventor, etc.).
+Antonomasia- a technique expressed in replacing a title or name with an indication of some significant feature of an object or its relationship to something (the name of a person instead of his achievements, the name of a place instead of an event, the name of an object instead of the name of the inventor, etc.).

-Epithet- a word or a whole expression, which, due to its structure and special function in the text, acquires some new meaning or semantic connotation.
-It is expressed mainly by an adjective, but also by an adverb (“to love passionately”), a noun (“fun noise”), a numeral (“first friend”), a verb (“desire to forget”).
+Epithet- a word or an entire expression that, due to its structure and special function in the text, acquires some new meaning or semantic connotation.
+It is expressed primarily by an adjective, but also by an adverb (“to love passionately”), a noun (“the noise of fun”), a numeral (“first friend”), and a verb (“the desire to forget”).

-Oxymoron- a combination of words with the opposite meaning (combination of incongruous).
+Oxymoron- a combination of words with the opposite meaning (combination of the incongruous).

-Comparison- a technique in which there is an assimilation of one object or phenomenon to another according to some common feature for them.
+Comparison- a technique in which one object or phenomenon is compared to another according to some characteristic common to them.

-paraphrase- a technique that descriptively expresses one concept with the help of several, an indirect mention of an object by not naming, but describing (the night luminary is the moon).
-In paraphrases, the names of objects and people are replaced by indications of their attributes ( who writes these lines instead of I).
-There are logical paraphrases ( Author of "Dead Souls") and figurative paraphrases ( the sun of Russian poetry).
+Periphrase- a technique that descriptively expresses one concept with the help of several, an indirect mention of an object by not naming, but describing it (the night luminary - the moon).
+In paraphrases, the names of objects and people are replaced by indications of their characteristics ( writing these lines instead of I).
+There are logical periphrases ( author of "Dead Souls") and figurative periphrases ( the sun of Russian poetry).

-Euphemism- a word or descriptive expression that is neutral in meaning and emotional “load”, usually used in texts and public statements to replace other words and expressions that are considered indecent or inappropriate ( in interesting position instead of pregnant, bathroom instead of toilet etc.).
+Euphemism- a word or descriptive expression that is neutral in meaning and emotional “load”, usually used in texts and public statements to replace other words and expressions considered indecent or inappropriate ( V interesting position instead of pregnant, bathroom instead of toilet and so on.).

-Hyperbola- a technique of explicit and deliberate exaggeration, in order to enhance expressiveness and emphasize the thought said ( I've said it a thousand times" or "we have enough food for six months).
+Hyperbola- a technique of obvious and deliberate exaggeration, in order to enhance expressiveness and emphasize the said thought ( I’ve said this a thousand times” or “we have enough food for six months).

-Litotes- turnover, which contains an artistic understatement of the magnitude, strength of the meaning of the depicted object or phenomenon. ( a horse the size of a cat, a man's life is an instant).
+Litotes- a phrase that contains an artistic understatement of the magnitude, strength of meaning of the depicted object or phenomenon. ( a horse is the size of a cat, a man's life is one moment).

-allusion- a technique containing an explicit indication or a clear hint of some literary, historical, mythological or political fact, fixed in textual culture or in colloquial speech.
+Allusion- a device containing a clear indication or a distinct hint of a certain literary, historical, mythological or political fact, enshrined in textual culture or in colloquial speech.

 Syntactic stylistic devices

-Syntactic techniques are techniques based on the order of words in a sentence, the sequence of sentences in a text.
+Syntactic techniques are techniques based on the order of words in a sentence, the sequence of sentences in the text.

-Inversion- violation of the usual order of words in a sentence.
-In analytic languages (English) with strictly fixed word order, inversion is relatively uncommon; in inflectional (Russian) with a fairly free word order - very significantly.
+Inversion- violation of the usual word order in a sentence.
+In analytical languages (English) with strictly fixed word order, inversion is relatively rare; in inflectional (Russian) with a fairly free word order - very significantly.

-Isolation- selection minor member sentences and words dependent on it to communicate to it an independent communicative significance and syntactic independence.
+Separation- selection minor member sentences and words dependent on it to impart to it independent communicative significance and syntactic independence.

-Ellipsis- deliberate omission of words in a sentence without distorting its meaning or to enhance the effect.
+Ellipsis- intentional omission of words in a sentence without distorting its meaning or to enhance the effect.

-Default- an intentional break in the utterance, conveying the excitement of speech.
-Widely used in the manipulation of consciousness, but carried out covertly.
+Default- a deliberate interruption of a statement, conveying the emotion of speech.
+It is widely used in the manipulation of consciousness, but is carried out covertly.

-Injection- intentionally delay the end of the sentence; insignificant information is entered first, and only at the end important facts.
+Pumping- deliberately delaying the end of the sentence; First, unimportant information is entered, and only at the end important facts.
 Separation of predicate and subject.

-Rhetorical question- a question, the answer to which is not required or expected due to its extreme obviousness; in fact, it is a statement expressed in an interrogative form.
-It is used to enhance the expressiveness of a phrase.
-A characteristic feature is convention, that is, the use grammatical form and intonation of the question in cases that, in essence, do not require it.
+A rhetorical question- a question the answer to which is not required or expected due to its extreme obviousness; in fact, it is a statement expressed in interrogative form.
+Used to enhance the expressiveness of a particular phrase.
+A characteristic feature is convention, that is, the use grammatical form and the intonation of the question in cases that, essentially, do not require it.

-Repeat- a technique used to enhance the meaning of certain words, to draw the special attention of the reader.
+Repeat- a technique used to enhance the meaning of certain words to attract special attention from the reader.

-Chiasmus- cruciform change in the sequence of elements in two parallel rows of words ( Know how to love art in yourself, not yourself in art).
+Chiasmus- a cross-shaped change in the sequence of elements in two parallel rows of words ( Learn to love the art in yourself, not yourself in the art).

-Antithesis- a sharp opposition of concepts, positions, images, states, interconnected by a common structure or internal meaning.
+Antithesis- a sharp opposition of concepts, positions, images, states, interconnected by a common design or internal meaning.

-gradation- the arrangement of parts of the statement related to one subject, so that each subsequent part is richer, more expressive or impressive than the previous one.
+Gradation- the arrangement of parts of a statement related to one subject, so that each subsequent part turns out to be richer, more expressive or impressive than the previous one.

-Asyndeton- construction of speech, in which conjunctions connecting words are omitted.
-Gives the statement swiftness, dynamism, helps to convey a quick change of pictures, impressions, actions.
+Asyndeton- construction of speech in which conjunctions connecting words are omitted.
+Gives the statement speed and dynamism, helps convey the rapid change of pictures, impressions, and actions.

-polyunion- an intentional increase in the number of unions in a sentence, usually to connect homogeneous members.
-Polyunion emphasizes the role of each word, creating a unity of enumeration and enhancing the expressiveness of speech.
+Multi-Union- a deliberate increase in the number of conjunctions in a sentence, usually to connect homogeneous members.
+Polyunion emphasizes the role of each word, creating unity of enumeration and enhancing the expressiveness of speech.

 Accumulation - a combination of sentences that are grammatically and semantically independent.

-Improper direct speech- part of direct speech, not distinguished either punctuation or syntactically.
+Improperly direct speech- part of direct speech, not highlighted either punctuationally or syntactically.

 Conclusions to Chapter 1

-This paper discusses the features of the speech of the characters in a dramatic work.
-The language of dramatic works has its own peculiarities.
+This paper examines the features of the speech of characters in a dramatic work.
+The language of dramatic works has its own characteristics.
 First of all, it should be noted that the language used in the speech of the characters plays a huge role, sometimes even more than some of their actions.
-All existing styles can be used in songs.
-Most contemporary plays may be based on parody or irony.
-There are other stylistic devices that can be divided into five groups: phonetic, graphic, lexical, phraseological, syntactic.
-The main functions of introducing stylistic devices into the text are the expressive function and the characterological function, sometimes indicating social and gender factors.
-Language means convey the emotions of the characters, their assessment of reality; describe them social status and position in society; and also give the gender characteristics of the characters (the speech of men is more restrained and harsh, the speech of women is more emotional).
+The plays can use all existing styles.
+Most modern plays may have parody or irony at their core.
+There are also other stylistic devices that can be divided into five groups: phonetic, graphic, lexical, phraseological, syntactic.
+The main functions of introducing stylistic devices into the text are expressive and characterological, sometimes indicating social and gender factors.
+Language means convey the emotions of the characters, their assessment of reality; describe them social status and position in society; and also give a gender description of the characters (the speech of men is more restrained and harsh, the speech of women is more emotional).

-The translation of stylistic devices (SP) that carry the figurative charge of an advertising text often causes difficulties for translators due to the national characteristics of the stylistic systems of different languages.
-All linguists emphasize the need to preserve the image of the original in translation, rightly believing that, first of all, the translator should strive to reproduce the function of the device, and not the device itself.
+Translation of stylistic devices (ST), which carry a figurative charge of advertising text, often causes difficulties for translators due to the national characteristics of the stylistic systems of different languages.
+All linguists emphasize the need to preserve the image of the original in translation, rightly believing that, first of all, the translator should strive to reproduce the function of the technique, and not the technique itself.

-When transmitting stylistic figures of speech - comparisons, epithets, metaphors, proverbs, etc. – the translator needs to decide each time: it is expedient to keep the underlying image or to replace it with another one in the translation.
-The reason for the replacement may be the peculiarities of Russian word usage, the compatibility of words, etc. The sound image of the advertising text is an important component of its success with the recipient.
-At the phonetic level, the creators of advertising texts most often use various repetitions, both sound and lexical.
+When conveying stylistic figures of speech - comparisons, epithets, metaphors, proverbs, etc. – the translator needs to decide each time whether it is advisable to preserve the underlying image or whether it should be replaced by another in the translation.
+The reason for the replacement may be the peculiarities of Russian word usage, compatibility of words, etc. The sound appearance of an advertising text is an important component of its success among the recipient.
+At the phonetic level, creators of advertising texts most often use various repetitions, both sound and lexical.
 Alliteration is the repetition of identical or homogeneous consonants.
-It is rather difficult to preserve alliteration, which is more characteristic of the English language, in translation.
+Preserving alliteration, which is more typical of the English language, is quite difficult in translation.

-"It helps the hurt stop hurting (Bectine commercial)" - "It helps prevent pain".
+“It helps the hurt stop hurting (advertising for Bectine antiseptic)” - “It helps prevent pain”.
 But still, if the entire text of an English-language advertisement is built precisely on this technique, and it carries a certain stylistic load, then it makes sense to convey this feature.
-If sound-to-sound transmission is not possible, unusual rhythm, word order, rhymes and repetitions can be used instead in various combinations.
+If sound-to-sound transmission is not possible, unusual rhythm, word order, rhymes and repetition can be used instead in various combinations.

-Anaphora is a stylistic device associated with the repetition of related sounds, words or groups of words at the beginning of each parallel row.
+Anaphora is a stylistic device associated with the repetition of related sounds, words or groups of words at the beginning of each parallel series.
 Anaphora in all its varieties is actively used in advertising headlines.
-The reason for this is that the first parts of the title are remembered better, and the use of anaphora further contributes to this process.
+The reason for this is that the first parts of the title are remembered better, and the use of anaphors further promotes this process.

-“Funny when this time comes around, the kids want to stay around” (IBM).
+“Funny when this time comes around, the kids want to stay around” (IBM) – “It’s strange, but when it’s around, the kids want to stay around too” (epiphora).

-phonemic repetition.
-This technique is based on the repetition of the phonemes of one of the words of the advertising slogan.
-Phonemic repetition gives the slogan an emotional coloring, makes it bright.
+Phonemic repetition.
+This technique is based on the repetition of phonemes of one of the words of the advertising slogan.
+Phonemic repetition gives the slogan an emotional coloring and makes it bright.
 For example,

-The transfer of anaphora, epiphora or phonetic repetition does not cause great difficulties.
-Most often, these devices are transmitted by equivalent or variant correspondences, since the main task of translating such stylistic means is to preserve the positional relationship of units.
-Of particular interest is the rhyme.
-If the entire RT is built on rhyme, the translator is faced with the problem of how to translate such a text.
+Transmitting anaphora, epiphora or phonetic repetition does not cause much difficulty.
+Most often, these techniques are conveyed by equivalent or variant correspondences, since the main task of translating such stylistic devices is to preserve the positional relationship of units.
+Of particular interest is rhyme.
+If the entire RT is built on rhyme, the translator faces the problem of how to translate such a text.
 In any case, losses cannot be avoided.
-The ideal option translating rhyming text is to create a new rhyming text while retaining the meaning and style.
-The translation of lexical means (metaphor, epithet, allusion, antithesis, etc.), which add brightness and expressiveness to the advertising text, require special attention from the translator.
-In many cases, translators manage to convey the language basis and function of these means by equivalent or variant correspondence:
+Ideal option Translation of rhymed text is the creation of a new rhymed text, preserving the meaning and style.
+Translation of lexical means (metaphor, epithet, allusion, antithesis, etc.), which give the advertising text brightness and expressiveness, requires special attention from the translator.
+In many cases, translators manage to convey the linguistic basis and function of these means by equivalent or variant correspondence:

 “Smart money knows where to go” (CITIBANK) - “Smart money knows where to go”.